yuhko-msft/microsoft-graph-docs/api-reference/beta/api/windowsupdates-deploymentaudience-get.md

 ## Response

-If successful, this method returns a `200 OK` response code and a collection of [deploymentAudience](../resources/deploymentaudience.md) objects in the response body.
+If successful, this method returns a `200 OK` response code and a [deploymentAudience](../resources/deploymentaudience.md) object in the response body.

 ## Examples